emergingsciences/discover/README.md

 ## Directory Structure and File Locations

+- `/analysis` - Scripts needed to run all the steps of the analysis.
+- `/code` - Scripts containing the functions used in the analysis.
-- `/data` - "Read only" directory for source data, including survey responses.
+- `/data` - Read-only directory for source data, including survey responses.
-- `/doc` - Project documentation.
+- `/docker` - Docker configuration and scripts.
-- `/figs` - Output folder for charts, graphs, or other visualizations.
+- `/documents` - All the documents and other relevant materials.
+E.g., reports, slides, or other relevant materials.
-- `/output` - "Read/Write" directory for analysis output data.
+- `/outputs` - All the analysis output.
-- `/R` - Contains all R scripts used for analysis.

 ## Analysis Scripts